dsyer/async-wasm/README.md

     void *index;
 } future;
 ```
 A function that wants to return a concrete JSON can encode it as a MessagePack and set the `data` (plus associated `len`) and return a `future` directly.
 A function that wants to do something asynchronous can set use the `future` to encode the input argument, call the imported `get()` and return the result.
 In WASM memory the `future` is just an array of 6 `i32` (total size 24 bytes).
+The `index` field is used to pass a map key from the host `get()` to the host `callback()` - the guest code (WASM) doesn't need to and shouldn't use it.
+In contrast, the `context` pointer (and associated length) is for the guest to use as necessary, and it is the guest's responsibility to copy it across if it creates a new future instance.
+In the "image" sample here it is used to store the original URL for the repository metadata query, so it can be reused when the authentication is complete for a secure registry (like Dockerhub).

 The `call()` function is exported and contains the main "business logic".
 It is declared as an asynchronous wrapper in JavaScript, allowing the WASM implementation to call out to `get()` and return the result.
 Its signature is :
 ```c